-- 1. Update and expand demographic and economic database, such as employment data, land use, population and household statistics. - 2.
+- 1. Update and expand demographic and economic database, such as employment data, land use, population, and household statistics; incorporate 2020 Census data. - 2.
 Collect data and coordinate transportation data needs with Berkshire Benchmarks. - 3.
 Provide support to the BRPC transportation section, including computer maintenance, installation of transportation software, and review and purchasing of new software/hardware.